Jennie Moss, Founder & Managing Director, RETHINK EVENTS, UK

-Christina Senn-Jakobsen, Vertical Lead Food & Retail Tech, KICKSTART ACCELERATOR
+Christina Senn-Jakobsen, Vertical Lead Food & Retail Tech, KICKSTART, SWITZERLAND

-Fabio Ziemssen, Food Innovation Director, NX-FOOD (METRO AG)
+Fabio Ziemssen, Food Innovation Director, NX-FOOD (METRO AG), GERMANY

 One of the most interactive sessions of the programme.
 The roundtable discussion groups are hosted by an industry expert and offer you a valuable opportunity to network, brainstorm solutions and share ideas with your peers on similar topics and issues.